trackabout/azure-sql-hyperscale-elasticpool-autoscaler/readme.md

 ## Hysteresis Configuration

 The Hyperscale elastic pool environment generally posts new performance metrics every 15 seconds or so.
-That is why this function is initially set to run every 15 seconds.
+That is why this AutoScaler is initially set to run every 15 seconds.
 You will want to set parameters that provide a balance between responsiveness and stability.
 Here are some recommendations based on the metrics frequency:

 ### 1. **LookBackSeconds**